 Five hundred years later, whether you’re buying a piece of land, a home, a car, or a kilo of limes at the local market, you will need to exercise some negotiation skills, lest you may pay more, and possibly a lot more, than you need have.

-There are some places and situations where barter is not practiced in Mexico.
+There are some places and situations where bargaining is not practiced in Mexico.
 These include the local Wal-Mart (and similar establishments), department stores and gasoline stations.
-Barter is not practiced at tienditas (family-run corner stores) and it’s not practiced at pharmacies.
-Restaurants and comedores don’t usually barter, either; although they might agree to a group discount if you have a quiet word with the manager or owner before or upon your arrival.
+Bargaining is not practiced at tienditas (family-run corner stores) and it’s not practiced at pharmacies.
+Restaurants and comedores don’t usually bargain, either; although they might agree to a group discount if you have a quiet word with the manager or owner before or upon your arrival.

 More formal situations where price negotiations are often entered into include the purchase of a vehicle (new or used), the purchase of jewelry or fine clothing from a specialist supplier of these products, the bulk purchase of almost anything from a trade supplier, hand-made furniture bought from local manufacturers, as well as land and property—whether for purchase or to rent.